You Can Now Buy the Classic A.F.0210. Military Watch Strap

-Previous attempts at reproducing the A.F.0210. watch strap have hit hurdles, primarily as the webbing is no longer in production, and the original shouldered buckles are not available.
+Previous attempts at reproducing the A.F.0210. watch strap have hit hurdles, primarily as the cotton webbing is no longer in production, and the original shouldered buckles are not available.

-A few A.F.0210. straps survive, and they differ slightly, as could be expected for a hand sewn strap made in difficult times in cottage industry conditions.
+A few original A.F.0210. straps survive, and they differ slightly, as could be expected for a hand sewn strap made in difficult times in cottage industry conditions.
 The length, the buckles, the sewing pattern, and strap colour all vary slightly.
 Some later buckles and loops are selenium dioxide treated to make black.

-Below is a NOS strap 235mm long, and a 250mm long original A.F.0210.
+Below is a NOS strap 235mm long, compared with a 250mm long original A.F.0210. strap.

 Key elements of the design are :

 A 44-48 warp thread loose weave khaki cotton webbing, 17mm wide and about 0.75mm thick.

 A one piece folded strap, about 250mm long, with stitching all round at 2mm from the edge.

 A shouldered brass buckle, with a depression to retain the buckle tongue.